ppetrovtv/pine_script_docs/source/Public_Library.rst

 |Favorites_section|

-Scripts in the *Indicators* window are sorted by popularity: the more users have favorited the script, the higher it will be displayed in the *Indicators* window:
+Scripts in the *Indicators* window are sorted by popularity.
+Scripts with the most likes appear first:

  |Sorted_by_popularity|

-Editing a script from Public Library
+Editing a script from the Public Library
 ------------------------------------

-To edit a script from Public Library:
+To edit a script from the Public Library:

 #.
 Open the script (the script will be unavailable for editing and
    will be colored lighter than normal): |Open_the_script|

 #.
-Click on the *Save As...* button, enter the desired name and save a copy to your
+Click on the *Save As...* button, enter the desired name and save a copy in your
    personal library: |Save_as|